Georg Ludwig Engelhard Krebs: Life and career

 His brother Georg arrived in Cape Town in May 1834 and was granted a medical licence, joining the other members of the family at "Lichtenstein" in July.
 Much work went into building up the farm after it had been through the Sixth Kaffir War of 1834/5.
 Krebs' letters about the war survive.
 Georg set up a practice in Graaff-Reinet, later becoming District Surgeon.
-Krebs' partner Leopold Scmidt died in July 1836 and Krebs disposed of all his Grahamstown interests, but continued dispensing from the farm.
+Krebs' partner Leopold Schmidt died in July 1836 and Krebs disposed of all his Grahamstown interests, but continued dispensing from the farm.

 For a long time Ludwig Krebs had been thinking about an expedition north of the Orange and Vaal Rivers.
 Accordingly, accompanied by his nephew Carl Klemper, he left his farm in March 1838 with four wagons.
 His route was through the present-day Aliwal North, Jammersberg near Wepener, Thaba Nchu, north-east toward Clocolan, Mpharane near Ficksburg, and northwards to the Makwassie area.
 He crossed the Sand River near the present Senekal and followed it westward, and then northwards to the Vals River.
 He went west again crossing the Vaal River, probably at Kommando Drift, and then northwards to the Makwassie highlands where he collected for several weeks.
 His return leg followed a more westerly route, and he arrived at 'Lichtenstein' toward the end of December 1838.
 Another expedition was planned for Natal, but his chronic rheumatism made this extremely difficult, though there is evidence that Carl Klemper may have visited the region in 1839 or 1840.

 He died at "Lichtenstein" farm near Bedford, Eastern Cape, South Africa at the age of 51.